 we do not commend ourselves again to you,

 The gospel team did not commend themselves to the Corinthian church to brag about their ministry.
 They simply introduced themselves and their integrity to the Corinthian church “again.”

 The Corinthian church should have recognized the service of Paul’s team (2 Co 12:11).
 The justification of the team’s service was their responsibility.
 It was plain that the team lived their lives in a way that pleased God.
 Ultimately, it is not the one who commends himself that the church approves, but the one whom the Lord commends (2 Co 10:18).

 but give you opportunity [occasion] to boast on our behalf,

 Paul wanted to give the Corinthian church an “opportunity” to take pride in the team.
 By justifying the team’s ministry, the church could defend them.
 The word “opportunity” is a military term designating a strategic base of operations.
 It was a place to launch attacks or defense.
-Note its use in Romans 7:8; Galatians 5:13; 1 Timothy 5:14.
+Note its use in Romans 7:8, Galatians 5:13, and 1 Timothy 5:14.